 Long gone are the days when bridesmaids had to be just that: maids.
 Today, having a best guy friend, brother, or even a business partner standing by your side at the altar is becoming more common.
-After all, if they’re your support system and close confidant, who cares how they define their gender?
-If you’re adding a bridesman or man of honor to your bridal party, there are still a few logistics you’ll need to consider.
-Here are five ways brides having a best man can do to include your favorite dude in all those wedding traditions.
+After all, if they’re your support system and close confidant, gender doesn't matter.
+If you’re adding a bridesman or man of honor to your bridal party, though, there are a few logistics you’ll need to consider.
+Here are five steps to take for brides with a best man.

 Just like you would with your bridesmaids, make use of any abilities your bridesman might have.
 If he’s crafty or a whiz in the kitchen, include him while you make and package homemade cookies or bottles of limoncello for your favors.
 If he’s more of a handyman, he could be just the person you needed to construct your altar or photo booth backdrop.